 Every cat is one of a kind with unique personalities and mannerisms and quirks.
 That’s part of why we love them.
+But what defines unusual cat breeds?
+And what are the advantages and disadvantages of rare breed cats?

 But the world of cat lovers goes beyond just having a most unique companion.
 Owning exotic, pedigree cats from rare cat breeds is a status symbol among cat fanciers.
+And it comes with a price.

 Rare cat owners can expect to spend thousands of dollars on the price of the cat, to say nothing of genetic testing and certification of lineage, particularly for show cats.

 Rare kittens born of Champion cats can fetch higher prices than non-Champion or non-pedigreed cats.
 Selling these most rare kitten breeds can be very lucrative for the reputable breeder.
+Whether you prefer to have a rare pet cat or a Champion show stopper, rare cat species hold a broad appeal.

 Abyssinian Cats